Interpreter Pattern in Java: Building Custom Parsers for Java Applications

 In computer programming, the interpreter pattern is a design pattern that specifies how to evaluate sentences in a language.
 The basic idea is to have a class for each symbol (terminal or nonterminal) in a specialized computer language.
 The syntax tree of a sentence in the language is an instance of the composite pattern and is used to evaluate (interpret) the sentence for a client.

-To be able to interpret basic math, we need a hierarchy of expressions.
-The basic abstraction for it is the Expression class.
+To be able to interpret basic math in Java, we need a hierarchy of expressions.
+The Expression

 public abstract class Expression {